e2eSolutionArchitect/academy/bootcamp/aws/aws-sagemaker-ai-ml-5days.md

 ***[Click here](https://e2esolutionarchitect.eventbrite.com)*** for list of upcoming trainings.

-## Program name: AWS Boot camp for AWS SageMaker Hand-on
+## Program name: AWS Bootcamp for AWS SageMaker Hand-on

 ----------------------------
 ### About this training program